MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### As an admin, what tools do I have to analyze my environment's usage?

-Once the transition period ends, admins will have 2 reports available in the Power Platform admin center.
+Once the transition period ends, admins will have two reports available in the Power Platform admin center.

 - User report – This report displays the Power Platform request usage by every user in the environment, compared to their assigned limits.